 If you’ve made it this far, thank you for caring enough to read through this.
 I appreciate it more than words can express.

-I’ve also set up a Patreon account for those who would like to make a monthly donation.
+I also have a Patreon account for those who would like to make a monthly donation.
 There is no minimum contribution, so you can sign up for whatever dollar amount you’re comfortable with.
 Also, you can change the amount – or stop altogether – at any time.
 Learn more.